 - Medium to fine grit sandpaper

 Our hallway is very long, and we still ended up staying under our $100 budget (since we already own – but you can rent tools from the hardware store to stay within a reasonable budget if needed).
 Furring strips are da bomb diggity, y’all!

 1. Place the Top Boards

-We placed the boards (the horizontal 1x4s) at 65″ on our walls using a level, with the top of the 1×4 at the 65″ mark from the top of our existing baseboard.
+We placed the boards (the horizontal 1x4s) at 65″ on our walls checking that it was perfectly level, with the top of the 1×4 at the 65″ mark from the top of our existing baseboard.